Belloibrahim432/week6/README.md

 1. Use and setup the project with `yarn`.
 2. Convert the project to Typescript.
 3. Initialize tsconfig.
-4. Create   file to ignore the node_modules
+4. Create .gitignore file to ignore the node_modules

 ### Library Book (Rest Backend)